 Experimental Therapeutics of Cancer

-Identifying and validating novel targets, pathways, and therapies for selective tumor targeting; establishing biomarkers that can predict tumor response; and testing the efficacy of resulting potential medicines in clinical trials.
+To identify and validate novel targets, pathways, and therapies for selective tumor targeting; to establish biomarkers that can predict tumor response; and to test the efficacy of resulting potential medicines in clinical trials.

 Program leaders and members interact extensively with the Cancer Center’s disease-oriented teams to focus specific therapeutics on select cancers, based on laboratory research indicating optimal targets and relevant biomarkers.